2. Threats through use

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-A category of such an attack involves small perturbations leading to a large (and false) modification of its outputs.
-Such modified inputs are often called adversarial examples.
-Evasion attacks can also be categorized into physical (e.g. changing the real world to influence for example a camera image) and digital (e.g. changing the digital image).
+A typical attacker goal with Evasion is to slightly change a certain input (say an image, or a text) to pass a certain test that normally would not be passed.
+Such small changes (perturbations) lead to a large (and false) modification of its outputs.
+The modified inputs are often called adversarial examples.
+Evasion attacks can also be categorized into physical (e.g. changing the real world to influence for example a camera image) and digital (e.g. changing a digital image).

 Example 1: slightly changing traffic signs so that self-driving cars may be fooled.